gitmylo/audio-webui/readme.md

 ### 📦 Installing
 Installation is done automatically in a venv when you run `run.bat` or `run.sh` (.bat on Windows, .sh on Linux/MacOS).

-Alternatively, run `install.bat` or `install.sh` to just install, and nothing else.
-To install with install.bat in a custom environment which is currently active.
-Do `install.bat --skip-venv` or `install.sh --skip-venv`.

 ### 🔼 Updating
 To update,
 run `update.bat` on windows, `update.sh` on linux/macos